venn.travel

 Date Convergence

-The coordinator sets a broad window — say, "anytime in November 2026."
-Each family then picks which specific weeks within that window work for them.
-We find the intersection of available weeks across all families.
+The coordinator sets a broad window.
+Each person then picks which specific weeks within that window work for them.
+We find the intersection of available weeks.
+This is usually the layer that surfaces hidden conflicts — weddings, school events, work trips — that would've taken five rounds of group chat to find.

 A Concrete Example